MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 |Number of machines used| 3
 |Virtual Machines| 3
 |Windows OS version | Windows 10 (21H2)
-|RAM | 8-GB
+|RAM | 8 GB
-|Disk size|127-GB
+|Disk size|127 GB
 |Network | Connected to same network, one that is representative of the corporate network.
 |Delivery Optimization Download mode| 2 (set on each machine)
 |Delivery Optimization GroupID| 'GUID' (set on each machine).
-A GUID is required value which can be generated using PowerShell, ‘[[guid]::NewGuid()](https://blogs.technet.microsoft.com/heyscriptingguy/2013/07/25/powertip-create-a-new-guid-by-using-powershell/)’
+A GUID is required value, which can be generated using PowerShell, ‘[[guid]::NewGuid()](https://blogs.technet.microsoft.com/heyscriptingguy/2013/07/25/powertip-create-a-new-guid-by-using-powershell/)’
 |Delivery Optimization policy 'Delay background download from http' | 60 (set on each machine)
 |Delivery Optimization policy 'Delay foreground download from http |60 (set on each machine)